 Common Airport Cyber Security Problems

-Cybersecurity in airports is often poorly rated, with one in four airports having received an “F” grade for issues like:
+Cybersecurity in airports is often poor.
+In fact, one in four airports having received an F rating for issues like:

 - Using outdated software with known and exploitable vulnerabilities in WordPress or jQuery systems.